global-input/global-input-message/README.md

 ## TypeScript
-Typescript type definitions are bundled with the module.
+Typescript [type definitions](https://github.com/global-input/global-input-message/blob/master/index.d.ts) are bundled with the module.
+An end-to-end Typescript test that demonstrates how you can achieve the interoperability between your mobile app and and your device application is available [here](https://github.com/global-input/test-global-input-app-libs/blob/master/src/test-global-input-message/global-input.test.ts).